WyattEvans117/Medical_X-Ray_Classification/README.md

 Presently the code is a "mini-batch SGD" for the sake of time complexity.
 For the sake of immediate demonstration and rapid prototyping the data volume and epoch count are intentionally restricted to a streamlined subset.
 In terms of model evaluation, an F-1 score is generated along with a confusion matrix to discover class imbalances.
-This is not meant to showcase every skill related to AI but should show a willingness to learn and an ability to apply concepts into code.